(see also my PhilPapers page)

 - 'Epistemicism, distribution, and the argument from vagueness' (in progress)

-- 'Conditional justification' (in progress)
+- 'Conditional acceptance' (in progress)

 - 'Presupposition projection in infelicitous environments' (in early progress)